 How to Plant Rhubarb

+Rhubard is generally planted as a bare root crown.
+Spring is the best time to plant new crowns and also the best time to divide older plants.
 For a single rhubarb plant, dig a hole at least 2 feet in diameter and in depth, partially back-filling the hole with a 50/50 mixture of soil and compost or well-rotted manure.
 If you’re planting multiple plants, dig a trench and do the same, allowing about 3 feet between plants.
 For each plant, you should mound the soil, spreading the roots down over the sides of the mound and then covering the plants with the remainder of the soil so the buds are 1 to 2 inches below the surface.
 Tamp the soil and water well.
 As the new growth emerges, make sure the new plants get at least an inch of water a week.

 Growing Rhubarb: When to Harvest